-Buyer shall pay for goods, according to the terms of payment is (a) specified on the face hereof or these terms specifically quoted to Buyer in writing.
-Po-rata psymenus shall become due 15 deliveries are made.
-Prices are subject to change without nonce; however, on orders accepted for shipment within thirty (30) days, process in effect at the time of acceptance will apply unless shipment is delayed beyond thirty (30) days, in which event prices in effect at the time of shipment will apply.
+(a) Buyer shall pay for goods, according to the terms of payment is specified on the face hereof or these terms specifically guered to Europe it writing.
+Pro-rate payments shall become due as deliveries are made.
+Prices are subject to change without notice; however, on orders accepted for shipment within thirty (30) days, process in effect a the time of acceptance will apply unless shipment is delayed beyond thirty (30) days, in which event prices in effect at the time of shipment will apply without liability to Buyer, pour written notice of such territunation to Buyer.
+6. ISEES Duties und Excuses.
+In the absence of satisfactory evidence of exemption supplied to Gauce by Buyer, Buyer shall pay in addition to the price of the goods all taxes, duties, excises or other charges for which Grace may be responsible portion at match, datases, cantes or other emerges for while the dataset may be responsible for collection or payment to any government (mational state, or local) upon, increasure: by or relating to the importation, importation, production, or any plass or part of the production stranger, cale, transportation and/or use of the goods identified on the face heater. • [

-(b) If Buyer shall fail to fulfill the terms of payment, or if Grace at any time shall have any doubt as to Buyer's financial responsibility, Grace without liability to Buyer may decline to make further shipments except against cash or satisfactory security.
+(b) If Buyer shall fail to fulfill the terms of payment, or if Grace at any time shall have any doubt as to Buyer's financial responsibility, Grace without liability to Buyer may decline to make number shipments except against cash or satisfactory security.